rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 }
 ```

-This is a useful exception catch block to start with in your own code since it ensures that if there is a unrecoverable failure, any resources created are cleaned up.
+This is a useful block to use as you develop since it ensures that any resources created are cleaned up before your code exits.